Paul Oliver Eisler, J.D.

-As a consultant for the broadband industry, Paul developed cost estimation models for the Connect America Fund, which extends high-speed Internet to millions of Americans who would otherwise lack access to, and therefore participation in, the growing digital economy.
+As a consultant for the Law and Policy Department, Paul developed cost estimation models for the Connect America Fund, which extends high-speed Internet to millions of Americans who would otherwise lack access to, and therefore participation in, the growing digital economy.
 Expanding the online marketplace is expected to create thousands of new U.S. jobs and create a more just society.

 Paul is an experienced advisor on pioneering legal issues involving the security of the digital economy.
 He has given private lectures to industry insiders about efforts to secure critical U.S. infrastructure, including financial services, from accidental and intentional service disruptions.

-His opinions have been included in the public records of the Federal Communications Commission and shaped industry responses to other government agencies including the Federal Trade Commission, the Department of Energy, the Department of Commerce, and state-level agencies such as the New York Public Service Commission.
+His opinions have informed the public records of the Federal Communications Commission and shaped industry responses to other government agencies including the Federal Trade Commission, the Department of Energy, the Department of Commerce, and state-level agencies such as the New York Public Service Commission.

-Moreover, Paul’s perspicacious writings on matters of civil liberties have contributed to the telecommunications industry’s understanding of nonpartisan legal reforms supported by groups such as the American Civil Liberties Union and Americans for Tax Reform.
+Moreover, Paul’s research on legal issues involving civil liberties was instrumental in enhancing private sector understanding of legislative reforms supported by groups such as the American Civil Liberties Union and Americans for Tax Reform.

-Since becoming an independent consultant, Paul has been hired on five separate occasions by USTelecom.
-Most recently, he led a study on the governance and operations of public-private partnerships in the communications, financial services, energy, healthcare, and information technology industries.
+Paul has been hired by organizations across a variety of sectors.
+He has led studies on the governance and operations of public-private partnerships in the communications, financial services, energy, healthcare, and information technology industries.

-Since passing the bar exam, Paul has sometimes offered estate planning and other basic legal services at affordable rates to people from many different walks of life, including fellow jurists and public affairs professionals.
+Since becoming licensed in D.C. and Maryland, Paul has offered legal services to people from many different walks of life, including fellow jurists and public affairs professionals.

-As a solo practitioner, he has represented a $12.5 million real estate development company.
+As a solo practitioner, he has represented a $12.5 million real estate development partnership.
 He has also helped owners of investment properties self-manage and control their investments.

 The total value of estates he has planned exceeds $30 million.
-He has substantial experience working with estates that include numismatics, precious metals, antiques, and fine arts.
+He has substantial experience planning estates that include high value commodities and items of historical value.

-On various occasions, he has advised highly accomplished athletes and helped organize events featuring Team USA members and Junior Olympic medalists with promising careers.
-He has experience helping athletes on an individual basis, discussing matters ranging from their closely held businesses to their long-term career plans, publicity rights, and personal finances.
+He also has experience helping athletes on an individual basis, discussing matters ranging from their closely held businesses to their long-term career plans, publicity rights, and personal finances.

-Paul has helped retired athletes with distinguished careers establish a nonprofit presence in the State of Maryland, which required corresponding with both the Maryland State Department of Assessments and Taxation (MD SDAT) and the Internal Revenue Service (IRS) to secure tax-exempt status.
+Paul has helped charitable organizations correspond with the Maryland State Department of Assessments and Taxation (MD SDAT) and the Internal Revenue Service (IRS) to secure tax-exempt status.